cpacia/Subspace/README.md

 When sending a message, the client attaches an unblinded token.

-Server verifies its signature and inserts the message into the DHT.
+Server verifies its signature, saves the message locally, and inserts the message tag into the DHT.
 ```

 In this example the server can tell that the message was sent by someone who is under their quota, but it doesn’t know who.